arthurgervais/blockchaincourse/simple/traditionalbanking.md

+# Introduction

+The following chapters give a humble and lightweight overview of the evolution from traditional banking to the invention of decentralized banking as enabled by Bitcoin.
+We start by describing in laymen terms traditional banking and then contrast this to decentralized blockchains such as Bitcoin or Ethereum.
+For ease of understanding, some concepts are heavily simplified, but should still reflect the most important characteristics required to understand blockchain technology.

+## Traditional Banking

 Looking back many years, the first balance sheet in history was created in Mesopotamia in the year 2040 BC.
 A balance sheet specifies for each individual their respective balance they possess at e.g., a bank.
 As such, this balance sheet represents the first instance of centralized banking.
 Banking literally flurished into a profitable business and many big corporations allow customers worldwide to open bank accounts (note that apparently still 39% of the world population [has no bank account](https://letstalkpayments.com/39-of-the-worlds-population-does-not-have-a-bank-account/)).

 ![Payment System History](./history.png)